lacostenycoder/lj-music-archive/Home Erectus.md

 And we'll be gone tomorrow \
 for some future race to rise \
 who'll put an end to self-destruction \
-and the blindness in our... because
+and the blindness in our eyes, because...

-That shit really really wrecked Homo-Erectus\
 That shit really really wrecked Homo-Erectus